jordanurbs/writing.jordanurbs.com/_posts/2021-03-24-farewell-to-bachelorhood-in-chile.md

 "What the f*ck, really?
 I just ignored you like that?"

 My shock is apparent, because he offers that I *had* looked like I was off into space, in my own world.
 And I had actually been keen on hanging out with him—I was the one who'd invited him, after all.
+And something had completely stolen my consciousness away from acknowledging his presence.

 We laugh about it and take a walk outside to buy more beer.
 But inside I am wondering what about that whole situation was meant for me to open my eyes to something, to pay attention?
 Nothing like that had ever happened to me in my life.
 I don't ignore people, intentionally or not.